Kazaz-Or/kazi-dev-blog/content/blogs/js-rewire.md

         [...]
 }
 ```
-I just wanted a simple test case that checks that given the right arguments, the correct function is called.
+I wanted a simple test case to check that the correct function is called given the right arguments.
-Because i had many test cases like these, I created a more "generic" function the just receives the function i'd like to test as an argument.
+Since I had many test cases like these, I created a more "generic" function that receives the function I'd like to test as an argument.

 ```js
 // rewire the module